coloradoCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 • In-person cash deposits in several locations

 To use MoneyGram, provide a valid ID and complete a blue ExpressPayment form using “6556” as the receive code.
-Also, use the inmate’s DOC ID and the inmate’s last name (with no spaces in-between) as the account number.
+Also, use the inmate’s DOC ID and the inmate’s last name (with no spaces in between) as the account number.

-• Western Union – Inmate accounts can be funded online through this service by creating an account.
+• Western Union – Inmate accounts may be funded online through this service by creating an account.
 Alternatively, depositors may pay cash at any Western Union location.
 To make a payment, provide the inmate’s account number, code city, state, and ‘pay to’ information.
 The following data should be used to complete the required fields:

 • Pay to - “Colorado Dept. Corrections”